CONTACT US

 Learn about CSRD/ESRS Regulations

-The Securities and Exchange Commission (SEC) has proposed mandatory climate disclosure rules that would apply to all companies listed on US stock exchanges, including non-US based companies.
-The proposal includes quantifying the impact of climate-related risks on financial statements and disclosure of Scope 3 emissions, which has generated court challenges and a politicization of the debate.
-But even if the SEC backs off for now, US companies will still be forced to comply through new regulations coming out of California.
+In March 2024, the Securities and Exchange Commission (SEC) adopted mandatory climate disclosure rules that would apply to all companies listed on US stock exchanges, including non-US based companies.
+The rules include the quantification of scope 1 and scope 2 greenhouse gas (GHG) emissions, if material, and their independent verification.
+Emissions would need to be disclosed by large accelerated and accelerated filers only (LAF: Public float >700 $Mio; AF: Public float 75-700 $Mio).
+While the disclosure of GHG scope 3 emissions was removed from the finalized SEC rules, US companies will still be forced to comply with new regulations coming out of California.

 The Climate Corporate Data Accountability Act (CCDAA) (SB-253), Climate-Related Financial risk (SB-261) was approved by the Californian Governor in October 2023 which will be implemented by the California Air Resources Board (CARB).